Ask any woman of a certain age to list the top 5 loves of her life, and I can pretty much guarantee that wine will be one of them.

-I have lost count of the times I have been sitting at the dinner table, ready to spew verbal diarrhoea onto my husband about how naughty the children have been.
-Only to find you gently whispering into my ear, encouraging me to talk about that time I made 20 grand on the first property we ever sold.
+I have lost count of the times I have been sitting at the dinner table, ready to spew verbal diarrhoea onto my husband about how naughty the children have been, only to find you gently whispering into my ear, encouraging me to talk about that time I made 20 grand on the first property we ever sold.

-I know I promised you a special trip around the world, saying that we would sit in the window seat together and look towards our new destination, but you have to understand, there are little miniature wines that work on these aeroplanes.
-They give themselves away for free.
+I know I promised you a special trip around the world, saying that we would sit in the window seat together and look towards our new destination, but you have to understand, there are little miniature wines that work on these aeroplanes, and they give themselves away for free.

 I was nervous about landing in a foreign country, worried that I would never find you again.
 But there you were, waiting for me when I stepped foot on to my new land.
 Dressed in your New Zealand label, looking so proud and handsome.

 Thank you for taking my hand and leading me past 45.
 I sometimes don’t know what I’d do without you.
 You are part of the family.
 If you’re not present when Brian and I sit down to eat dinner, the room feels empty and dismal.

-I know that you and the candle stick have become very close over the past few years, no doubt you have both heard some very intimate conversations, But I know that I can rely on you for discreetness.
+I know that you and the candlestick have become very close over the past few years, no doubt you have both heard some very intimate conversations, But I know that I can rely on you for discreetness.

-I’m sorry that you both had that falling out over where you were to sleep at night.
+I’m sorry that you and the candlestick had that falling out over where you were to sleep at night.
 I can completely understand that you thought it unfair that you were to be shut away in the pantry overnight while she gets to sit on top of the piano, but you know you don’t like bright lights -especially now that you’re older.

 Please know, that I honour your friendship and sincerity.
 No other friend has been this loyal.
 Not even cheese spread who I have known since I was a little girl.
 She sold herself cheap in my eyes when she gave up her dainty triangles for that big fat greedy tub.

 I know you don’t like to be reminded of it my friend, but we got through it together, didn’t we?
-And although you no longer make that deep, rich, earthy popping sound to signify that the evening has begun, rest assured, having a little crack and a screw before dinner still brings Brian and me so much joy.
+And although you no longer make that deep, rich, earthy popping sound to signify that the evening has begun, rest assured, having a little crack and a screw before dinner still brings Brian and I so much joy.

 Don’t ever listen to those naysayers who bad mouth you.
 Questioning your absolute beauty, and your medicinal properties.
 You and I both know that your ancestors go far back to ancient civilisation.
-How I love it when you tell me of your great great, great, incredibly great, Grandfather from China, who was born 9000 years ago and was made of rice and honey.
+How I love it when you tell me of your great-great, great, incredibly great, Grandfather from China, who was born 9000 years ago and was made of rice and honey.

 Pah!
 Those silly fools who prefer the likes of Soda Water in his silly modern green recyclable bottle.
 They need to understand that for a great friendship to survive, one must invest time.
 You must first become familiar with the little idiosyncrasies each party possess.